MicrosoftDocs/memdocs/memdocs/intune/fundamentals/help-desk-operators.md

 ### Updates

-A Windows update report that provides an overall view of compliance for devices that are targeted with a **Feature updates for Windows 10 and later** policy.
-This report provides the update status based on update state.
-You can also see specific device update details.
-The data found in these reports is timely, calls out the device name and state, and other update related details.
-A summary report is available in the **Windows updates** workload.
-This report also provides filtering, searching, paging, and sorting.
+The update report provides an overall view of updates that are deployed to users.
+This information also provides filtering, searching, paging, and sorting.

 | Column    | Description                                                                           |